Introduction

 nuc-01 oc-work openclaw anthropic running 12h

-clawctl agent create --type openclaw --host homelab --name my-assistant
+clawctl agent create my-assistant --type openclaw --host homelab

 Installing openclaw on homelab...